Nadimpalli Venkata Lakshmi Narasimha Rao: Career

+Jinnah Tower

+The Jinnah Tower project, initiated under the visionary leadership of NVL Narasimha Rao, aimed to promote communal harmony and bridge cultural divides within the city.

 Salt Satyagraha in Coastal Andhra

 In 1930 he actively participated in the Salt March in Coastal Andhra, led by Mahatma Gandhi.
 As a Chairman of Municipality he made all employees volunteers to the Salt Satyagraha.

 Andhra Legislative Assembly

-In 1953, just after the formation of the state of Andhra Pradesh, when Kurnool was the capital, he was made pro tem speaker of the newly-formed Andhra Pradesh Legislative Assembly.
+In 1953, just after the formation of the state of Andhra Pradesh, when Kurnool was the capital, he was made pro tem speaker of the newly formed Andhra Pradesh Legislative Assembly.